bas1l/hapticomm-efficacy-psychophysics/README.md

 It is necessary to install:
 * the driver for the HaptiComm (see: https://github.com/bas1l/libHaptiComm)
 * Python3 to run the experimenter interface
+    * To install the external libraries of the project> pip install -r requirements.txt